Aureuma/GitKat/CONTRIBUTING.md

 All tests and verification run in GitHub Actions.
 Local test runs are intentionally avoided to keep CI parity.

+## Testing strategy (CI-only)

+- CI is the source of truth for tests and verification.
+- `Tests` workflow runs linting, unit tests, doc builds, and verification.
+- Verification runs in a matrix: identity, blob, regex, and BFG (blob-only).
+- Concurrency is capped in CI to respect public repo minutes.
+- Trigger tests and proceed; do not wait for completion during development.

 ## Verification tools

 `gk verify-rewrite` can compare against external tooling to validate parity: